Conformal field theory on the plane: Free bosons

 The corresponding theory is called the \textbf{\boldmath compactified free boson} theory, whose parameter $R$ is the compactification radius.
 The integers $n$ and $w$ are respectively called the momentum and winding number.
-In the $R\to \infty$ limit, we recover the linear dilaton theory, which in the case $Q=0$ is simply called the (uncompactified) \textbf{\boldmath free boson} theory.
-The free boson theory, compactified or not, is consistent not only on the sphere, but actually on all Riemann surfaces.
 Free bosons are essential building blocks of string theory, which is at the origin of the names for $R$, $n$ and $w$.
-The eponymous boson is actually the field $\phi$ such that